Over 30 Years Protecting the Injured

 Contact Us to Schedule a Free Consultation

 We understand how difficult it can be to manage a spinal cord injury and handle the legal processes of a claim.
 Joel E. Brown, Attorney at Law is here to help so you can focus on managing your condition.
-We are available to discuss the details of your case and how we can assist you.
+Our Peoria spinal cord injury lawyer is available to discuss the details of your case and how we can assist you.

 One of the most knowledgeable and well prepared lawyers I have ever been around.